SteveBeeblebrox/JSION/README.md

 }
 ```
 <!--### Automatic Commas
 Commas (`,`) are optional after values in an object.
-If no value is present and the next part of the object is anohter key, this also works with implicit null values.
+If no value is present and the next part of the object is another key, this also works with implicit null values.
 (WIP)
 ```
 {
     "favorite color": "pink"